 2. Buy a food that does not contain any corn, wheat, or soy.
 These ingredients have been known to cause allergic reactions in dogs.
 Food allergies account for around 20% of itching and scratching in dogs.

 6. High quality all natural dog food should contain vitamin and mineral rich grains, herbs and legumes, which promote the healthy functioning of vital organs and improve circulation.
-For example, kelp aids in digestion, helps maintain a healthy stomach, reduces the risk of poisoning from environmental pollution, promotes healthy skin & coat and helps cleans the kidneys, bladder & uterus.
+For example, kelp aids in digestion helps maintain a healthy stomach, reduces the risk of poisoning from environmental pollution, promotes healthy skin & coat and helps cleanse the kidneys, bladder & uterus.

-I feed Sadie and Rusty Petlane’s Pure Woof Gold, they both love the taste of the food and have healthy coats, high energy levels and aren’t overweight.
-Next, I will do a product review of Petlane’s Pure Woof.
+I fed Sadie and Rusty Honest Kitchen they both love the taste of the food and have healthy coats, high energy levels and aren’t overweight.